OpenKnowledgeHub/jSEPA/README.md

 The MIT License

-Copyright 2017 Robert Becker <robert at rbecker.eu>.
+Copyright 2021 Jelmen Guhlke <jelmen at jguhlke.de>.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal